FloatingArrayDesign/MoorDyn/docs/inputs.rst

    grid, 3 = kinematics in a regular grid, 7 = Wave Component Summing.
 Details on these flags can be found :ref:`here <waterkinematics>`.
  - dtWave (0.25): The time step to evaluate the waves, only for wave grid (WaveKin = 3) (s)
+ - waveKin_rampT (0.0): Ramp time for water kinematics (s).
+The wave kinematics are linearly ramped from zero at t=0 to their full values at t=waveKin_rampT.
+A value of 0 disables the ramp.
  - Currents (0): The currents model to use.
 0 = none, 1 = steady in a regular grid, 2 = dynamic in
    a regular grid, 3 = WIP, 4 = WIP, 5 = 4D Current Grid.
 Details on these flags can
    be found :ref:`here <waterkinematics>`.